Taapke/weather-widget/README.md

 ## Add API key to environment file

 - Create a new environment file: `src/environments/environment.ts`.
-- Copy the contents of the file `src/environments/environment-example.ts` and replace the text `yourAPIkey` with your saved API key.
+- Navigate to `src/environments/environment.ts` and replace the text `yourAPIkey` with your saved API key.
+Do not commit this change to version control.

 ## Run the project